andrewplummer/Sugar/CAUTION.md

 - Level: Moderate
   - `Date#reset` now requires one unit higher when resetting units based on a string.
 For example, d.reset('day') will now "reset the day", where it's previous behavior was to shift the date to the beginning of the month.
 Default is also shifted so no change should be necessary when resetting the time.

+- Level: Moderate
+  - `Array#subtract`, `Array#union`, and `Array#intersect` all no longer accept multiple arguments.
+Simply chain them if more than one argument is needed.

 - Level: Minor
   - `Date#relative` arguments `fn` and `localeCode` are now reversed (`localeCode` first).
 As this method was previously accepting `localeCode` as a single argument anyway, this change will only have have an effect if both arguments are used together.